Hearthstone

 Scenario: 2-bedroom unit in a triple-decker in Somerville, MA

-After the renovation pays for itself, the higher rent is pure additional income.
+• A well-planned IKEA kitchen renovation pays for itself through increased rent within a few years.
 And the kitchen will last 15-25 years before it needs significant attention again.

 Scenario: Studio in a Providence walk-up

-The numbers work across different New England markets.
+• The same principle applies across different markets.
 Lower-rent markets have lower renovation costs (simpler kitchens), and higher-rent markets support larger rent increases.

 Insurance and Liability